rajivnathan/groceryfrontend/README.md

 ## Prereqs
 * Docker installed (version 17.06 minimum)
-* Visual Studio Code, version 1.28 or later, has already been installed on your machine (https://code.visualstudio.com/)
+* Visual Studio Code, version 1.28 or later installed (https://code.visualstudio.com/)
-* The Codewind for VS Code/Eclipse plugin has been installed [VS Code Getting Started](https://www.eclipse.org/codewind/mdt-vsc-getting-started.html) & [Eclipse Getting Started](https://www.eclipse.org/codewind/mdteclipsegettingstarted.html)
+* The Codewind for VS Code/Eclipse plugin installed [VS Code Getting Started](https://www.eclipse.org/codewind/mdt-vsc-getting-started.html) & [Eclipse Getting Started](https://www.eclipse.org/codewind/mdteclipsegettingstarted.html)
-* (optional) Add your ssh key (public) to Github
+* (optional) Add your ssh key (public) to Github (https://help.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh)

 ## Codewind
 Codewind is an end to end development environment that lets you rapidly create, edit, and deploy applications.
 Applications are run in containers from day one and can be delivered into production on Kubernetes through an automated DevOps pipeline using Tekton.
 Codewind can be installed locally or on a cloud platform like IBM Cloud Private or OpenShift/OKD, and currently supports Java, Node.js, Swift, and several other languages.